elswork/rpi-tensorflow/README.md

 # Supercharged Machine Learning ToolBox for ARM

-A [Docker](http://docker.com) image for ARM devices with [Tensorflow 1.1.0](https://www.tensorflow.org/) an open source software library for numerical computation using data flow graphs that will let you play and learn distinct Machine Learning techniques over [Jupyter Notebook](http://jupyter.org/) an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and explanatory text.
+A [Docker](http://docker.com) image for ARM devices with [Tensorflow 1.2.1](https://www.tensorflow.org/) an open source software library for numerical computation using data flow graphs that will let you play and learn distinct Machine Learning techniques over [Jupyter Notebook](http://jupyter.org/) an open-source web application that allows you to create and share documents that contain live code, equations, visualizations and explanatory text.
 Computational Narratives as the Engine of Collaborative Data Science.

 > Be aware!
 You should read carefully the usage documentation of every tool!

+## Latest Changes
+- Upgraded from Tensorflow 1.1.0 to 1.2.1

 ## Details
 - [Docker Hub](https://hub.docker.com/r/elswork/rpi-tensorflow/)